CrackedPolishedBlackstoneBricksMC/jargrep/README.md

 ~~Run `./gradlew fat`.
 The built `-all` jar will reside in `./build/libs`.~~ ive had enough of gradle lol

-Run `./mill JargrepCli.assembly`.
+Offline: Run `./mill JargrepCli.assembly`.
 The built fatjar will reside in `./out/JargrepCli/assembly.dest/out.jar`.

+Online: Run `./mill JargrepTea.packageTea`.
+Serve the contents of `./out/JargrepTea/packageTea.dest/` with a web server.

 Test with `./mill __.test` (two underscores).